-Refreshments: The Merchant's House Brasserie is next door, to make a reservation call 510069
+Refreshments: The Merchant House Brasserie is at the entrance to the museum to make a reservation call +44 (0) 1534 510069

-Gift Shop: The Jersey Heritage gift shop, selling gifts and souvenirs relating to the collection and to Jersey is located at the museum and is open to visitors and non-visitors.
+Gift Shop: The Jersey Heritage gift shop, selling gifts and souvenirs relating to the collection and Genuine Jersey products, the gift shop is located at the museum and is open to both visitors and passers by.

 Access arrangements: Disabled access to all floors

 Dogs: No dogs allowed, except Guide Dogs

 Hearing loop available at reception and a portable hearing loop is available for groups if requested in advance